When your kids are stuck inside because of the weather, try one of these fun indoor activities for kids to keep them from climbing the walls!

 Here are some things to do inside that will help them in some way and still keep your kids intrigued for hours at a time:

-Sock puppets – A nice. large cardboard box and a few socks with magic markers can occupy a group of kids for hours on end.
+A nice. large cardboard box and a few socks with magic markers can occupy a group of kids for hours on end.
 Cut them out a “stage” from a cardboard box and then show them how to make some really cool sock puppets.
 You will be surprised at how excited they get over them and they might even teach you a thing or two.
 You can expand on this by encouraging them to write a script.
 Once they have rehearsed, pop some popcorn and let them sell you and your spouse tickets and popcorn, then sit back and enjoy the show.